 Always check the policy before you buy commercial van insurance so you know what you can and cannot claim for.

-What you pay for your van cover depends on things like your:
+What you pay for your van cover depends on factors such as:

 The type of van you have: the bigger it is, the more it will cost to insure

 The type of business: some industries are seen as riskier than others and so your premiums could be higher